jaanga/lib/db/readme.md

 ## Objectives

-### Wanted
+_The following are some of the thoughts going on will this app and these web pages are being developed.
+Very much a work in rapid progress._

 ### Easy to enhance
-It must scream: tweak me till I twerkle.
+Create something that screams: 'tweak me till I twerkle.'
+'Open up the hood, pick up your wrench and screwdriver, and take me apart.'

 ### Lots of interactive 3D
-If this is 'your 3D happy-place' then it better be dripping with luscuios interactive 3D
+If this is 'your 3D happy-place' then it better be dripping with luscious interactive 3D

 ### Lots of images and videos